 Cemeteries and crematories are entrusted with the remains of loved ones.
 These are very specialized businesses with a wide variety of exposures.
 Just as you may be a trusted adviser to families in their time of need, you also need a trusted partner who can help you find ways to mitigate your risks.

-An independent insurance agent will get to know your business and help you find the cemetery insurance or crematory insurance that will protect your livelihood in the worst of times.
-Independent insurance agent can work with multiple insurance companies in order to find the best fit for your unique business.
+An independent insurance agent will get to know your business and help you find the cemetery insurance or crematory insurance that will protect your business in the worst of times.